7 August 2020

 It’s more important to craft the right personas to reach out to and have a clear direction to take.

-In an interview with Jerry Chua, co-founder of LogTech relocation platform Moovaz, he shared a very important sales hack.
+In an interview with Jerry Chua, co-founder of LogTech relocation platform Moovaz, a very important sales hack was shared.
 One of their growth strategies was to remain very focused on what value they are providing their customers.

 That being said, being focused doesn’t mean that it’s impossible to scale a business and explore other opportunities.

-Ed suggests working on a small dedicated group of customers first before moving on to approach another segment of customers.
+Ed suggests working on a realistic number of customers first before moving on to replicating this success with another segment of customers.
 This way, there’s still progress while maintaining focus.

 4. Don’t blindly prospect

 Through the years, Ed has discovered many ways to do sales prospecting.
 This includes emails, LinkedIn Sales Navigator, warm referrals, Sales Calls…all of these following a precise cadence.

-He’s a fan of two techniques.
-The Basho email and Sandler sales methodologies.
+He’s a fan of two techniques: the executive Basho email coupled and Sandler/BANT methodologies.

 Basho email method

-The Basho email is a highly personalized email usually intended for the top decision-makers.
+The Basho email is a concise, highly personalized email usually intended for the top decision-makers.

 Even though it is a type of cold email, it helps sales reps get the customer’s attention by showing a deep understanding of the customer.

-This method is time-consuming as it requires reps to conduct in-depth research to find out about a prospect’s background, priorities, and pain points.
+This method can be time-consuming as it requires reps to conduct in-depth research to find out about a prospect’s background, priorities, and pain points.